I’m new to homeschooling in South Carolina. What do I need to do?

 - Join our forums so you can get help and support as you go along, and subscribe to our mailing list to keep informed about new events and trips.

-South Carolina is not a “notification” or “letter of intent” state.
-You don’t need to notify the school district, SC Department of Education (or any other state organization) that you’re homeschooling.
+South Carolina is not a “notification,” “letter of withdrawal,” or “letter of intent” state.
+You don’t need to notify or send a “letter of withdrawal” to the school district, SC Department of Education, or any other state organization, that you’re homeschooling.

 If you’ve already registered with your local school district, or you were enrolled in the public schools and decide to begin homeschooling mid-school-year, you’ll need to officially withdraw your students.
 Take a copy of your homeschool association membership letter with you in case they ask for proof of homeschooling.